CHiPs44/pascalscript/README.md

 - `program`: source code of the program to execute
 - `symbols`: hashtable with lower case key for the name, an integer as value, and some flags
+  - kind: constant, variable, procedure, function, ...
-  - constant / variable flag
+  - global / local scope
-  - global / local scope and other value types (real, boolean, string, function, procedure, ...) should come at their own time
+  - other value types (real, boolean, string, function, procedure, ...) should come at their own time
   - ...

 ## License